Page 3 of 6

 Food insecurity is prevalent among people who are in the lower socioeconomic strata but this does not mean all people who suffer from food insecurity are in this category.† Job insecurity, job loss, poor housing, homelessness, poor transportation, lack of resources, and poor health all contribute to the problem of food insecurity Ė among the most vulnerable are women, infants, children and the elderly.† Many times these individuals have to choose to pay for rent, housing, childcare, medical care and medicines or food.

-To learn more about the health effects of hunger and food insecurity, you can access the American Dietetic Association's Paper on Hunger and Food Insecurity in the United States.
+To learn more about the health effects of hunger and food insecurity, you can access information from the American Dietetic Association's website to learn about hunger and food insecurity.

 Content questions should be directed to: Marilyn.S.Edwards, Ph.D., R.D.